UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/tests_processed.md

 ﻿There are two types of test being carried out:
-* Lab-based virus tests that test for the presence of COVID-19.
-These include pillar 1 and 2 tests and virus tests undertaken in pillar 4.
+* Virus tests that test for the presence of COVID-19.
+These include lab-based pillar 1 and 2 tests and virus tests undertaken in pillar 4.
 * Antibody serology tests that test for the presence of COVID-19 antibodies.
 These include pillar 3 tests and antibody serology tests undertaken in pillar 4.
 All pillar 4 antibody testing is reported as England by DHSC.

 #### UK